 However, doing business in a Latin American country might not always go according to plan, and you may need to consider liquidation proceedings for your business.
+If you’re looking to liquidate a company in Peru, it is essential to understand the legal steps involved in the country’s dissolution and liquidation process.

 There are several circumstances which could influence a company’s decision to dissolve in Peru:

-6. Lack of plurality of shareholders for more than 6 months
+- Lack of plurality of shareholders for more than 6 months.

-7. Judicial resolution by the Supreme Court
+- Judicial resolution by the Supreme Court.

-8. The agreement approved by the shareholders
+- The agreement was approved by the shareholders.

-9. Any other cause established in the corporate by-laws or in a shareholders’ agreement duly registered before the company.
+- Any other cause established in the corporate by-laws or in a shareholders’ agreement duly registered before the company.

 Liquidation is the way towards finishing a business and distributing its assets to claimants.
 It is an occasion that normally happens when an organization is insolvent, which means it can’t pay its obligations when they are expected to.